 Hook decided to spend some time to talk to Evelyn about her new home.
 Specifically, Port Star- terrible name, he thought, but no one asked him to name it!
 Port Star was where most of the pirate crews lived, along with your usual pirate townsfolk- doctors (for mending wounds), bartenders (for doling out beverages), ladies of the night (for obvious reasons), etc.

 "Do these other pirates have ships like yours?" she questioned, ignoring the bit about prostitutes.
 Any implication of sex coming from him still unnerved her...

 "They do have ships, but none are as great as the Jolly Roger.
 They know to stay away from these waters unless they are prepared to die!" he told her.

-"Why?" she asked, looking up at him and smoothing her hem back down.
+"Why?" she asked, looking up at him and sipping more of her tea.

 "Why?!
 These waters are mine!" he stated proudly.
 "Anyone who ventures onto them is subject to either my rules or death, depending on the nature of their visit," he explained.

 "Well, it's a good thing that I'm visiting against my own will, isn't it?"